6oof/mole/docs/install.md

 # Install Mole

 ## This is a detailed install script for Mole.
-It esentially produces the same result as the install script.
+This should Ideally be performed on a fresh server.

+This guide should produce an enviroment that is minimalistic and reasonably secure by default.

 ### Prerequisites